dspearson/phlegyas/README.md

 `9pfuse -D 'tcp!localhost!10001' mountpoint`

-This should aid in the development cycle.
+The example VFS layer will create a single filesystem for attaching, and some example files within, with both dynamic and static content (see the `phlegyas.vfs` namespace).

-The example VFS layer will create a single filesystem for attaching, and some example files within, with both dynamic and static content.
+### TODO

-When hitting inevitable issues, a simple call to `(r)` again will reset the service back to a clean state, ready to continue on your adventures.
+Authentication is not yet supported.
+The example VFS is rudimentary and leaves room for improvement.